Home

 Habitat: Fields, lawns, roadsides

 Grows 8" to 24" with ribbed, hairy stems branching near the top.
 Basal leaves are lance-shaped to 6" long.
 Stem leaves are smaller and clasp the stem.
-From 3 to 35 flowers on one plant are 3/4" across with numerous narrow petals that are usually white but can be pinkish.
-Common across the US.
+Flowers are about 3/4" across with numerous narrow petals that are usually white but can be pink.

 Flora of North America reference.